On the boundaries of highly connected, almost closed manifolds: Vanishing curves in Adams spectral sequences, by Robert Burklund

 \begin{thm}[Wall] Suppose that $M$ and $N$ are two $(n-1)$-connected, closed $(2n)$-manifolds such that $\Psi(M)=\Psi(N)$.
 Then there exists a homotopy sphere $\Sigma \in \Theta_{2n}$ such that $M \sharp \Sigma$ is diffeomorphic to $N$. \end{thm}

 \begin{rmk} Suppose that $M$ is an $(n-1)$-connected $2n$-manifold and that $\Sigma \in \Theta_{2n}$ is a homotopy sphere not diffeomorphic to $S^{2n}$.
-Building on work of Kosi\'{n}ski \cite{Kosinski}, Stolz proved \cite[Theorem D]{StolzBook} that if $n \ge 106$ and $n \not \equiv 1$ mod $8$, then the diffeomorphism types of $M$ and $M \sharp \Sigma$ differ.
-In other words, the inertia group of $M$ is trivial.
+One may ask whether the diffeomorphism types of $M$ and $M \sharp \Sigma$ differ.
+Wall proved this to be the case whenever $n \not \equiv 0,1,4$ mod $8$ \cite[p.289]{Wall67} (in other words, when $n \not \equiv 0,1,4$ mod $8$, Wall proved that the inertia group of $M$ is trivial).
+Building on work of Kosi\'{n}ski \cite{Kosinski}, Stolz expanded this to show that, if $n \ge 106$ and $n \equiv 0$ mod $4$, then the diffeomorphism types of $M$ and $M \sharp \Sigma$ differ \cite[Theorem D]{StolzBook}.

-When Stolz's theorem applies, it follows that the preimage under $\Psi$ of any triple is either empty, or consists of exactly $|\Theta_{2n}|$ different diffeomorphism types.
-We refer the reader to \cite[Theorem 10]{Wall67} for the modification of this result needed when $n \equiv 1$ mod $8$. \end{rmk}
+Our theorems settle, at least in large dimensions, the remaining case $n \equiv 1$ mod $8$.
+Indeed, work of Wall \cite[Theorem 10]{Wall67} proves that, if $M$ and $M \sharp \Sigma$ have the same diffeomorphism type, then $\Sigma$ is the boundary of an $(n-1)$-connected $(2n+1)$-manifold.
+Using Theorem \ref{thm:mainboundary}, we may conclude in dimensions $2n+1 > 465$ that $\Sigma$ bounds a parallelizable manifold.
+However, any $\Sigma \in \Theta_{2n}$ that bounds a parallelizable manifold must be standard, by \cite[Theorem 5.1]{KervaireMilnor}.
+In sufficiently large dimensions, it follows that the preimage under $\Psi$ of any triple is either empty, or consists of exactly $|\Theta_{2n}|$ different diffeomorphism types. \end{rmk}

 In light of the above theorem and remark, the complete enumeration of $(n-1)$-connected $(2n)$-manifolds is reduced, in sufficiently large dimensions, to the following question:

 \begin{qst} What is the image of the map $\Psi$?
 In other words, what combinations of middle homology group, intersection pairing, and normal bundle data arise from $(n-1)$-connected, closed $(2n)$-manifolds? \end{qst}